ScrollBytes/batch-normalize-videos/README.md

 * sudo apt-get install ffmpeg
 * sudo apt-get install mp3gain

-On versions of linux before 16.04 you'll have to install FFMPEG another way such as this - http://www.faqforge.com/linux/how-to-install-ffmpeg-on-ubuntu-14-04/
+On versions of Ubuntu before 16.04 or on other linux distributions you may have to install FFMPEG another way such as this - http://www.faqforge.com/linux/how-to-install-ffmpeg-on-ubuntu-14-04/

 ## How to use ...